Main header image

 Recipients of BBH Undergraduate Fund Scholarship must attend a college or university that offers a Bachelor of Arts or a Bachelor of Sciences degree (or the equivalent) and that is accredited under the Scholarship America criteria for the relevant jurisdiction.

 All phases of the scholarship competition, including selection of recipients and determination of the scholarship award amount, are handled by Scholarship America, a national nonprofit educational support and student aid service organization that seeks to involve and assist the private sector in expanding educational opportunities and encouraging educational achievement.
-Brown Brothers Harriman Undergraduate Fund, BBH, its Partners and employees have no role in nor responsibility for the selection of award recipients or administration of the Program.
+Brown Brothers Harriman Undergraduate Scholarship Fund, BBH, its Partners and employees have no role in nor responsibility for the selection of award recipients or administration of the Program.

 Eligibility